hakasapl/optimus-manager-grub/README.md

 # Optimus Manager GRUB Generator

-GRUB2 mkconfig script for creating [optimus-manager](https://github.com/Askannz/optimus-manager) boot entires
+GRUB2 mkconfig script for creating [optimus-manager](https://github.com/Askannz/optimus-manager) boot entires.
+This script is a modified version of what is already shipped with GRUB in `/etc/grub.d/10_linux` (that path is for Arch distributions).
+This is better than editing 10_linux, because that script will get overridden on GRUB package updates.

 ## Usage